erdemkeren/laravel-otp/README.md

  * Determine if an access token exists and is valid.
  *
  * @param  AuthenticatableContract $authenticatable The authenticatable who owns the token.
- * @param  string|TokenInterface   $plainText       The plain token of the authenticatable.
+ * @param  string                  $plainText       The plain token of the authenticatable.
  *
  * @return bool
  */